MiczFlor/RPi-Jukebox-RFID/documentation/developers/docstring/docstring-api.md

 Decorator for functions that shall be called by the plugs package directly after at exit of program.

+> [!IMPORTANT]
-.. important:: There is no automatism as in atexit.atexit.
+> There is no automatism as in atexit.atexit.
 The function plugs.shutdown() must be explicitly called
-    during the shutdown procedure of your program.
-This is by design, so you can choose the exact situation in your shutdown handler.
+> during the shutdown procedure of your program.
+This is by design, so you can choose the exact situation in your
+> shutdown handler.

 The atexit-functions are called with a single integer argument, which is passed down from plugin.exit(int) It is intended for passing down the signal number that initiated the program termination